Skip to main content

 25+ yrs

-Common questions about energy incentives, solar rebates, heat pump programs, and what changed with federal credits.
+Energy incentives, solar rebates, heat pump programs, and what changed when federal credits expired.

 What happened to the federal solar tax credit?

 The 30% Residential Clean Energy Credit (Section 25D) and the Energy Efficient Home Improvement Credit (Section 25C) were terminated by the One Big Beautiful Bill Act (Public Law 119-21) for property placed in service after December 31, 2025.
-If you installed solar before that date, you may still claim the credit on your 2025 tax return.
-For new installations in 2026 and beyond, the federal credits are no longer available.
+If you installed solar before that date, you can still claim the credit on your 2025 tax return.
+For new installations in 2026 and beyond, the federal credits are gone.

 What energy incentives are still available after the federal credits expired?

-Many state-level programs remain active, including state solar rebates, SREC programs, net metering policies, utility rebates for heat pumps and weatherization, and some HEEHRA-funded state programs.
-Available incentives vary significantly by state and utility.
-Enter your ZIP code in our calculator to see what's available in your specific area.
+A lot of state-level programs are still running.
+That includes state solar rebates, SREC markets, net metering, utility rebates for heat pumps and weatherization, and HEEHRA-funded state programs in states that have obligated their funds.
+What's available varies a lot by state and utility.
+Enter your ZIP in the calculator to see what applies to your area.

 Can I still combine multiple incentive programs?

-Yes — you can typically stack state rebates with utility incentives and local programs.
-For example, a Massachusetts homeowner might combine the state SMART incentive program with a local utility rebate.
-Federal credits can no longer be part of the stack for new installations, but state and local programs alone can still provide significant savings.
+Yes.
+You can typically stack state rebates with utility incentives and local programs.
+A Massachusetts homeowner might combine the state SMART incentive with a local utility rebate, for example.
+Federal credits can no longer be part of the stack for new installations, but state and local programs alone can still produce meaningful savings.

-The average residential solar panel installation in the U.S. costs between $13,000 and $18,000 before incentives, depending on system size and location.
-Without the federal 30% ITC, net costs will be higher than in previous years, but state and local programs in many areas can still reduce your out-of-pocket cost significantly.
-We source real-time pricing data from EnergySage to show actual costs in your city.
+An average residential solar installation in the U.S. costs between $13,000 and $18,000 before incentives, depending on system size and location.
+Without the federal 30% ITC, net costs are higher than they used to be, but state and local programs can still reduce your out-of-pocket cost noticeably.
+We pull real-time pricing data from EnergySage to show actual costs in your city.

-Without the federal ITC, payback periods will generally be longer — typically 8–14 years depending on your electricity rate, local solar costs, and available state/utility incentives.
-States with strong net metering and high electricity rates (like California, Massachusetts, New York) may still see payback under 10 years even without federal credits.
+Without the federal ITC, payback periods are typically 8 to 14 years depending on your electricity rate, local installation costs, and the state and utility incentives still on the table.
+States with strong net metering and high electricity rates (California, Massachusetts, New York) can still see payback under 10 years.

 Are renters eligible for any energy incentives?

-Yes — some state HEEHRA-funded programs and utility rebates are available to renters for appliance upgrades like heat pump water heaters, induction cooktops, and weatherization.
-Community solar programs also allow renters to subscribe to a local solar farm and save on their electricity bill.
-Enter your ZIP in our calculator to see renter-specific options.
+Yes.
+Some HEEHRA-funded programs and utility rebates are available to renters for appliance upgrades like heat pump water heaters, induction cooktops, and weatherization.
+Community solar programs also let renters subscribe to a local solar farm and save on their electricity bill without owning hardware.
+Enter your ZIP in the calculator to see renter-specific options.